Guide to Ryusendo

-Please wear comfortable shoes suitable for walking on a cave floor wet from water dripping from the ceiling, and for negotiating several steep staircases.
+Please wear comfortable shoes suitable for walking in the cave.
+The floor is wet due to the water dripping from the ceiling and some parts of the stairs are steep.

-The dead-end, deep in the cave (at the Third Underground Lake), marks the starting point of the staircase.
+At the Third Underground Lake which is deep inside the cave, marks the starting point of the staircase.

 Following an up-and-down pathway, this staircase has a total of 270 steps, and at the half-way point offers a vantage point for the First Underground Lake.
 (The First Underground Lake Observaion Deck)

-Because the upperr part of the staircase is very narrow, it is not possible to turn back half-way along it.
+Because the staircases going up are very narrow, it is not possible to turn back half-way along it.

-So, it is recommended that anyone not in good physical condition or with infirm legs, or suffering from agoraphobia, to retrace their steps back along the same route from the Third Underground Lake, without attempting to go up the stairs.
+So, it is recommended that anyone who is not in good physical condition, with infirm legs or suffering from acrophobia, to retrace their steps back along the same route from the Third Underground Lake, without attempting to go up the stairs.

-From the First Underground Lake ⇒ about 20 descending steps.
-The Third Underground Lake – the First Underground Lake Observation Deck/Lookout – Mamori-jishi (guardian lion) ⇒ about 270 steps to Chomei (Long-life) Fountain ⇒ about 20 descending steps
+In front of the First Underground Lake ⇒ about 20 descending steps.
+From the Third Underground Lake – the First Underground Lake Observation Deck– Mamori-jishi (guardian lion) ⇒ about 270 steps.
+To Chomei (Long-life) Fountain ⇒ about 20 descending steps

-※ As an exceptional situation, when the route is made one-way only at a peak season, please be aware that everyone must ascend the stairs about 50 steps ahead and leave via the exit tunnel.
+※ As an exceptional situation, when the route is made one-way only at a peak season, please be aware that everyone must climb about 50 steps ahead and exit via the exit tunnel.